SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/clear-creek/clear_creek_redds_survey_qc.md

     ##       0  161905  370782  407139  637912 1000157     967

 **NA and Unknown Values**

+-   64.7 % of values in the `start_60` column are NA.

 -   64.7 % of values in the `end_60` column are NA.